REO Speedwagon: 2000–2026

-On September 28, 2025, the band's classic lineup (minus the late Gary Richrath) reunited onstage for a performance alongside the University of Illinois Marching Illini for the 2025 Illinois homecoming halftime show.
-The performance included Hall, Gratzer and Doughty performing "Ridin' the Storm Out", "Roll With The Changes", and "157 Riverside Avenue", backed by the marching band.
-While Cronin did not sing (as the melodies were provided by the marching band), it was the first time Cronin, Hall, Doughty, and Gratzer shared a stage since December 31, 1988.
+On September 28, 2025, the band's classic lineup (minus Richrath) reunited alongside the University of Illinois marching band, performing "Ridin' the Storm Out", "Roll With The Changes", and "157 Riverside Avenue".
+Cronin did not sing (as the melodies were provided by the marching band), but it was the first time Cronin, Hall, Doughty, and Gratzer shared a stage since 1988.
 The band members officially reunited the previous day as Grand Marshals in the University's homecoming parade.
-The band members were reportedly unsure about any potential future reunions.